Vehicle Identification Number (VIN) Information

 The first production car carries VIN 000500 and 1981 production ended at the end of November 1981 with VIN 007199.

 1982 production began in December 1981 with VIN 010001, but the complete VIN series for the 1982 and 1983 models are subject to debate.
 The factory stopped shipping cars to the states in early 1982, though assembly of cars continued up until May of 1982.
-More than 1,000 cars with 1982 VIN's were given revised VIN's by the company that bought these cars (Consolidated International) and parts from the Receiver in October of 1982.
+More than 1,000 cars with 1982 VIN's were given revised VIN's by the company (Consolidated International) that bought these cars and parts from the Receiver in October of 1982.
 The reason for this was that by the time these already assembled 1982 models were shipped to the states, it would be well into the 1983 model year, and these new cars would already appear to be one year old.
+This was an important distinction because at that time many finance companies would not finance a car as "new" when it was more than one model year old.

 These cars, originally with VIN's ending in CD010XXX, CD011XXX and CD012XXX had their VIN plates replaced with DD015XXX, DD016XXX and DD017XXX numbers before shipment to the states.
 Evidence of this is most plainly seen by removing the headliners of these cars, where in almost all cases, the original VIN was written during production.
 Most, if not all of these cars also have the dash VIN plate glued on, rather than pop-riveted, owing to the difficulty of pop-riveting a dash plate into a dash with the windshield installed.